 The Ontario Association of Residents’ Councils was formed in 1981, by a small group of residents living in long-term care.
-Since that time, OARC has continued to grow and gain member representation from Residents’ Councils province-wide, to better represent the collective voice of residents in Ontario.
+Since that time, OARC has continued to grow and gain member representation from Residents’ Councils province-wide, to better reflecting diverse experiences of people living in long-term care.

 Residents’ Councils are a vital part of the culture and experience in every long-term care home.
 Every home is mandated to form and support a Residents’ Council and to engage residents in quality improvement initiatives within the home (Fixing Long-Term Care Act, 2021).
 The OARC Board of Directors and team members are committed to supporting and educating others about resident rights and the roles and responsibilities of Residents’ Councils.
 This is achieved through in-person and web-based efforts, and ongoing collaboration and consultation with government leaders, organizations in the health care sector, and other key stakeholders.